-- 1.1 In all Trust services, care will be managed or coordinated by either a Lead Professional or a Care Coordinator, or for IAPT / Substance Misuse Services, a Named Worker. - 1.2Once a Service User has been assessed and accepted into care, they will be allocated a Lead Professional/Named Worker or Care Coordinator in accordance with their allocated care level. - 1.3 Under National Guidance for Mental Health Services in England, the publication, Refocusing the Care Programme Approach (2008)2, defines the term 'Care Coordinator' as applying to Service Users whose care level is 'on CPA', and the term 'Lead Professional' is used for someone on 'Standard Care' assessed as needing primary or secondary care services.
+- 1.1 In all Trust services, including PMHS and perinatal mental health services, care will be managed or coordinated by either a Lead Professional or a Care Coordinator, or for IAPT / a Named Worker. - 1.2Once a Service User has been assessed and accepted into care, they will be allocated a Lead Professional/Named Worker or Care Coordinator in accordance with their allocated care level. - 1.3Under National Guidance for Mental Health Services in England, the publication, Refocusing the Care Programme Approach (2008)2, defines the term 'Care Coordinator' as applying to Service Users whose care level is 'on CPA', and the term 'Lead Professional' is used for someone on 'Standard Care' assessed as needing primary or secondary care services.